How to Merchandise Your Store: 12 Visual Merchandising Tips That Work

 9. Track your sales by SKU

-Monitor your computer printouts and inventory levels weekly.
+Monitor your computer printouts and inventory levels on a weekly basis.
 If something takes off, be prepared to reorder these best-selling products immediately.

 10. Make sure every product in each arrangement is priced